aeternity/AEXs/AEXS/aex-2.md

 The advantages of using the _Native messaging API_ lies in the possibility of components to communicate independently from where they are being instantiated: a embedded iFrame can communicate with the parent page as well as a browser extension or a custom browser implementation.

-Since the messages via _Native messaging API_ are broadcasted, the communication between the SDK and a Wallet provider are encrypted using the [nacl secrectbox](https://nacl.cr.yp.to/secretbox.html) implementation with throwaway keys.
+Since the messages via _Native messaging API_ are broadcasted, the communication between the SDK and a Wallet provider are encrypted using the [nacl box](https://nacl.cr.yp.to/box.html) implementation with throwaway keys.
+For secruity model and selected primitives, please refer [here](https://nacl.cr.yp.to/box.html).

 #### Workflow